 Article V. Board of Directors (The Board).

 - Governance.
-The Board of Directors shall be composed of five (5) members: three (3) Officers, and two (2) Directors at Large.
+The Board of Directors shall be composed of five (5) members: four (4) Officers and one (1) Director at Large.

 - The Board of Directors shall develop administrative policy, is accountable for the business affairs of the congregation, and is the trustee of the property of the congregation.